EnderSyth/Genshin-Wish-Export/README.md

 Finally it should work is all supported languages for Genshin as of the 28th of Feburary 2021.
 However, the spreadsheets linked above only support their own languages so do check.

 ## How it works (Simple)
-1) Run the script, and choose your format.
+1) Run the script, and choose your game language and spreadsheet format.
 2) Go onto your Genshin wish history page (It starts monitoring the clipboard automatically)
 3) Select all the text on the page (Ctrl+A after clicking anywhere in the page) - *It is smart enough to filter text don't worry*
 4) Then copy (Ctrl+C) this text, there is no need to paste the text anywhere, data is gathered automatically